-I’ve written about why White people should reflect on the deeper motivations whenever they feel a need to tag Aboriginal and Torres Strait Islander people, and other people of colour, in their own conversations on race and racism.
-White people should understand that tagging people of colour into racist exchanges introduces further discrimination and abuse into that person’s life.
-I show this through an example of online abuse I received after one of my White followers tagged me twice into conversations involving someone who had previously harassed me.
+I’ve written about why white people should reflect on the deeper motivations whenever they feel a need to tag Aboriginal and Torres Strait Islander people, and other people of colour, in conversations on race and racism.
+Tagging people of colour into racist exchanges introduces further discrimination and abuse into that person’s life.
+I show this through an example of online abuse I received after one of my white followers tagged me into conversations involving someone who had previously harassed me.

 Whiteness